- Food and Cooking»

 - 1. In a large mixing bowl; add the meat, then add the salt, pepper, onion, crackers and the rest of the ingredients.
 Mix well.
 I prefer to use my hands for mixing the ingredients together.
 2. pinch off pieces and form into about 1 1/2" balls.
 3. Place the meatballs on a sheet of aluminum foil, cutting board or cookie sheet.

-- 4. In a large skillet; add 3 tablespoons of olive or vegetable oil and heat on medium.
+- 4. In a large skillet; add 3 tablespoons of olive or vegetable oil and turn heat on medium.
 5. Brown meatballs on all sides.
 6. If you plan to serve the meatballs with a sauce, remove and place them on a plate with a paper towel or you can use a metal colander to put them in.
-7. (if you are serving the meatballs without any sauce reduce heat to medium low and continue to cook until desired doneness.
+7. (if you are serving the meatballs without any sauce reduce heat to medium low and continue to cook until done.
 I like mine well done and this usually takes about 6 minutes until completely done after browning.
+You can check by piercing with fork, if the juice is clear it's done.
 8. If using a sauce, you can now drain the excess oils out of the skillet or use a clean skillet to add your choice of sauce.
 9. Next, place the meatballs in the sauce on high heat.
 Let come to a low boil, then reduce the heat to medium low.
 10. Let cook an additional 8 minutes until meatballs are completely done.

 Variations to the Basic Meatball Recipe

-1. For the meat of the basic recipe, mix 3 parts Ground Beef and 1 part ground pork.
+1. For changing it up a bit, use the basic recipe but mix only 3 parts Ground Beef and 1 part ground pork.
 Then follow the usual recipe and directions.

 3. If you're a cheese lover, try cutting your favorite cheese into 1/2" squares.
-After forming the meatball, press and Insert 1 cheese square into the center of each meatball, then reshape the meatball again .
-Then proceed with the directions.
+After forming the meatball, press and Insert 1 cheese square into the center of each meatball, then reshape the meatball around the cheese.
+Then proceed with the directions above for browning and cooking.

 1 pound ground beef 1 cup of finely crumbled breadcrumbs 1/4 onion- finely chopped 1/8 teaspoon nutmeg 1/8 teaspoon salt 1/8 teaspoon pepper 1/4 cup milk AND...
 2 tablespoons flour 1 can beef broth 2 tablespoon butter 1 cup of light cream or half and half In a large mixing bowl; add the milk, onions, salt, pepper, nutmeg.
 Stir to mix.
 Next add the breadcrumbs and meat.
 Gently mix.
 Form into 1 1/2" balls In skillet on medium heat add the butter, let melt and immediately add meatballs.
 Brown well on all sides, then remove from skillet with a slotted spoon.
 Drain off excess oils from the skillet, leaving just about 2 tablespoons.
 On med heat; Add the flour to the oil in the skillet and stir constantly, about 1 minute.
 Next add the beef broth and cream.
 Continue cooking stirring constantly until sauce thickens.
 Reduce heat to medium low add the meat balls and cook for an additional 20 minutes.
 Enjoy your Sweedish meatballs!